ag88/embtomcatwebdav/src/site/mark-pre/README.md

 It serves the current directory as a web site.
 That makes it convenient to upload/download files to/from your PC/notebook PC from a remote device say a mobile phone (Android, iPhone etc) simply using the web browser.
-Running it with the -U option makes it possible to upload files without a WebDAV client.
+Running it with the upload servlet makes it possible to upload files without a WebDAV client.

 ## Feature list
 - It runs on http://localhost:8080/webdav